 In 2015, as many as 214 suicides of farmers were reported from the eight districts of Marathwada.
 In 2016, the figure has jumped to 273 suicides in the first three months of this year.
 The eight district include Aurangabad, Jalna, Parbhani, Hingoli, Nanded, Beed, Latur and Osmanabad.
 This year, Aurangabad (46 suicides), Beed (46), Nanded (38) and Latur (37) are among the top four “suicide districts.”

-- Farmers’ suicide toll crosses 800 in Marathwada
+- Marathwada farmer suicide toll crosses 200 in three months

 - In two years, over 2,000 farmer suicides in Marathwada region